AetherAssembly/MindTab/README.md

 ## 🚀 Features

 - **💬 Tone Translator**
   Injected tone summaries for emails and posts to improve communication awareness.
+  *You can customize tone triggers and suggestions in `config/toneConfig.json`.*

 - **📚 Flash Learning**
   Micro-flashcards triggered during idle or browsing moments to build knowledge passively.